raepple/sso-workshop/README.md

 | ---- | ----------- | ---------- |
 | 0000 | Lorem ipsum |            |

-### Exercise 5: Inspect the SAML assertion sent to the backend system for the token exchange
+### Exercise 5: Inspect the SAML assertion sent to the SAP backend’s OAuth server for the token exchange

 | Step | Description | Screenshot |
 | ---- | ----------- | ---------- |